 Her Royal Highness Princess Basma bint Talal was born in Amman, Jordan, on May 11, 1951, to His Majesty King Talal bin Abdullah and Her Majesty Queen Zein Al Sharaf.

-Her Royal Highness is the only sister of His Majesty the late King Hussein, His Royal Highness Prince Mohammed and His Royal Highness Prince Al Hassan.
+Her Royal Highness is the only sister of His Majesty the late King Hussein, His Royal Highness the late Prince Mohammad and His Royal Highness Prince Al Hassan.

-Princess Basma is married to Mr. Walid Al Kurdi.
+Princess Basma is married to Mr. Walid Kurdi.

 Her Royal Highness now has six granddaughters and one grandson, Fatima al Zahra (October 11, 2005) Aysha (June 1, 2007), Zein al Sharaf (October 5, 2007), Iman (February 22, 2009), Basma (June 17,2017), Haya (August 13, 2019) and Abdulaziz (June 18, 2010).